 - Choose customised facial care The skin of your face needs extra attention, especially if it is dry.
 Opt for mild, natural, care products with moisturising and nourishing plant oils.
 In this way, the skin gets the nutrition it needs, but does not become charged with potentially irritating substances, such as synthetic perfumes and preservatives.

 - Nourish your skin from the inside Drink up to two litres of water daily and eat plenty of protein and healthy fats.
 Rich in helpful omega-3 fatty acids are beans, eggs, salmon, sardines and mackerel.
 Try and get enough relaxation, exercise and sleep.
 And give up smoking!
 That does wonders for your skin.

 - Protect yourself against bad weather In cold or wild winter weather give additional protection to the face, lips and hands.
 Hats, scarves and gloves should be supplemented by a natural lip balm, weather protection cream and hand cream.

 Weleda has great products for dry skin, which tick all the right skincare boxes.
-All of our Creamy Body Washes are made with sugar and coconut based surfactants which don’t strip your skin, and our NEW Almond Sensitive Body Care range is especially gentle if your skin is sensitive.
+All of our Creamy Body Washes are made with sugar and coconut based surfactants which don’t strip your skin, and our Almond Sensitive Body Care range is especially gentle if your skin is sensitive.
 Our body lotions are super-caring for all-over skin, and designed to blend in your hand with our body oils if you want to enrish them even further.
 For hands and facial care, we have handcreams, moisturisers and cleansers made with natural seed and plant oils, gently fragranced with essential oils.
 And don’t forget Weleda’s skincare heroes – including our wonder balm Skin Food – created in 1926 and still the best friend of beautiful and hard-working women.
 Browse our website and find the range and products that love your skin – your skin will love you right back!